linainsaf/datascienceforall/docs/en/sql/11_queries.md

 SELECT * FROM customers JOIN orders ON customers.customer_id = orders.customer_id;
 ```
 This statement retrieves all columns and rows from both the `customers` and `orders` tables where the `customer_id` column matches in both tables.

-These are just a few examples of the many options available in the `SELECT` statement.
-We will explore more advanced queries in later chapters.